ethereum/annotated-spec/altair/beacon-chain.md

     state.current_epoch_participation = [ParticipationFlags(0b0000_0000) for _ in range(len(state.validators))]
 ```

-This function simply ensures that a new participation flags array gets initialized for each new epoch, and that the array for the current epoch becomes the array for the previous epoch when appropriate.
+This function ensures that a new participation flags array gets initialized for each new epoch, and that the array for the current epoch becomes the array for the previous epoch when appropriate.
 The logic is the same to the logic of how `PendingAttestation` lists were updated at epoch boundaries pre-Altair.

 #### Sync committee updates